-My beloved cat died unexpectedly – he was only 4 years old; my dad had an extramarital affair and moved to the other side of the country to be with his lover, when he had been a great father and support system throughout my life; my grandma died in November of 2002; and my grandpa, who had stepped in as a father figure when my dad left, died in March of 2003.
+My beloved cat died unexpectedly – he was only 4 years old; my dad had an extramarital affair and moved many provinces away, when he had been a great father and support system throughout my life; my grandma died in November of 2002; and my grandpa, who had stepped in as a father figure when my dad left, died in March of 2003.
 These events were not specifically related to Derek, however, I want to paint a picture of the emotional space I found myself in.
 Add to that this abusive relationship and, knowing now what I know about the unseen things that manipulate our lives, I question how all of this could be a complete coincidence.

 Additionally during this time:

 I survived a violent rape attempt by a friend, which left me badly scratched, bleeding, shaken, and humiliated.

 I experienced several stalking situations involving random men following me home after I got off the city bus or train and even following me when I’d change trains or buses.
 I tested this with a friend, one time, by getting off at a random place and the male following me, suddenly got up and exited the train there, also.
 In addition, a man, who was in his mid to late twenties, came into the store I worked at in a shopping mall and took it upon himself to aggressively shove me into a back storage room to kiss me, when I was the only employee working at the store that night.
 Thankfully this incident was prevented from developing further, as customers came into the store and I was able to escape to assist them, while this man fled.
 Afterwards, this same man would call my workplace to comment on the outfit I was wearing and how I looked, to both me and my coworkers, from an unseen location, on numerous occasions.

 Also, during this time, I made a choice to radically change my studies, after experiencing racism and discrimination from a professor who was teaching a class I was taking.